 Valencia is one of Spain’s most beautiful cities– filled with history, traditions, its own language, and amazing food.
 It’s a city that gives me a truly special feeling, it feels both rural and urban at the same time!
-When we decided to start our food tours in Valencia I wanted to make sure that we captured the magic of this beautiful city.
-I wanted to take people into the family-run gems that make the city so special.
+When I visited Valencia I wanted to make sure that I captured the magic of this beautiful city.
+I wanted to visit the family-run gems that make the city so special.
+As a Spanish food tour lover, I made sure to find the best spots.
 Sound good?
 Read on!

 I’m always surprised at how easy Valencia is to get to from Madrid– I really should go more often!
 Here in Madrid people joke that the best paella in Madrid is in Valencia (they might be right!).
 In only a couple of hours on the comfortable high-speed AVE train, you arrive in a whole other world– one where amazing food and wine is paramount.

 Cultural and Food Tours in Valencia